 "An effective family lawyer has to be a problem solver.
 We can't just be attorneys who split assets and child time.
 If I've done my job correctly, at the end of the process families can move on in life with their dignity intact."

 Abby Gregory is an impressive Dallas divorce lawyer with a substantial record in litigation, collaboration and Texas family law.
-She comes to Aubrey M. Connatser, PLLC, after practicing at another Dallas divorce and family law group.
+She was named a Partner at Aubrey M. Connatser, PLLC, after practicing at another Dallas divorce and family law group.

 The Dallas family attorney is a graduate of The Hockaday School and earned her undergraduate degree from Princeton University in 2004.
 After attending programs at Columbia University and The University of St. Andrews in Scotland, she earned her law degree from Fordham University College of Law in 2010.
 Her commitment to community service was realized while a law student at Fordham.
 She received the Archibald R. Murray Public Service Award, summa cum laude, for devoting more than 1,000 hours to pro bono and community work for Lincoln Square Legal Services, Lawyers for Children and the Innocence Project.

-Abby has been selected by Thomson Reuters (from a poll of older lawyers) to the Texas Rising Stars 2017-2019.
+Abby is Board Certified in Family Law by the Texas Board of Legal Specialization.
+She has been selected by Thomson Reuters (from a poll of older lawyers) to the Texas Rising Stars 2017-2019.
 This exclusive list represents 2.5% of all Texas attorneys under the age of 40 or with less than 10 years experience in the legal field.
 She is also listed among the finest legal practitioners by Best Lawyers in America (Levine Leichtman Capital Partners 2019-20).

 She was admitted to the Texas bar in 2010 and is licensed to practice in Texas trial courts and appellate courts.
 She is also trained in the collaborative law process.
 She has successfully represented high net-worth individuals with a desire to reach an amicable solution outside the courtroom through collaborative law.